Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 Strawberry Tres Leches is an ideal summertime dessert.
 Strawberry milk is blended with three milks and then poured over a light and airy sponge cake until it’s all absorbed.
 The result is a sweet and delicious cake that’s full of flavor.

-- Transfer to a container and pour in the heavy cream.
+- Pour in the evaporated milk and sweetened condensed milk.
+Transfer to a container and pour in the heavy cream.
 I like to add the heavy cream at this time so it doesn’t whip in the blender and become too thick.

-- Pour the batter into the cake pan and bake for about 15 to 17 minutes.
+- Bake the cake.
+Pour the batter into the cake pan and bake for about 15 to 17 minutes.
 When the cake comes out of the oven, allow it to cool and then poke it with a fork.

-- This is going to allow the strawberry milk to soak throughout the cake.
-Strain the strawberry milk and discard the puree.
+- Soak the cake.
+This is going to allow the strawberry milk to soak throughout the cake and let it soak in the fridge for at least four hours, ideally overnight.

 Tips and Tricks